ChenglongMa/zoplicate/README.md

 >
 > 1. Before clicking the button, please make sure you have properly configured the _Master Item_ preferences in [Settings](#settings).
 > 2. The **Bulk Merge** functionality will **take a while** to complete if you have a large number of duplicate items.
+> 3. This functionality is only available in Zotero 7 now.
+I will check compatibility and try to migrate to Zotero 6.

 You will see the progress of the bulk merge process:
 ![zoplicate bulk merge process](docs/bulk-merge-progress.png)